ipfs-shipyard/py-ipfs/README.md

 ## Roadmap

-Note: this has been lifted wholesale from [js-ipfs](https://github.com/ipfs/js-ipfs) and only lightly edited.
+Note: This is based on the roadmap from [js-ipfs](https://github.com/ipfs/js-ipfs) .
 As such, it may still contain inconsistencies until further editing.

-TODO:

-- Create stubs and checklist items for relevant Python modules.
-- Create and link discussion issues at least for each top level.
-- Remove JS discussion issues when no longer needed.

-This is the roadmap according to the JS implementation.
-It has `Peer Routing` inside the `Network` hierarchy.
-The above organization has both at the same level.
-It also has the `Distributed Record Store` inside `Network`, while our organization diagram also has it at first level.
-TODO: harmonise?

 - Block
 - MerkleDAG